zetland

 The Giant Ceramic Mussels Shells were developed during the pandemic lockdown 2020 and in June 2021 Sonje was accepted for a one month Artistic Residency at The Booth in Scalloway, the ancient capital of Shetland.
 As part of this residency the large ceramic sculptures were taken on an epic journey back to the historic roots for a very memorable photo shoot at the remote and now ruined croft house where her grandfather grew up.

 To add further to the unravelling of this colourful historical yarn, images of the Giant Mussel Shells were accepted as part of The Fishermans Mission Annual calendar 2022, for the month of April, a wonderful platform to celebrate the artistic and historical fuelled journey that the shells have been on so far.
+Several of the giant ceramic mussel shells are now sold and are in private collections with some available for exhibition in these northern isles.